 I found this card at a shop.
 It was in one of three piles of cards stacked behind a showcase.
 Most of the stuff in the piles was from the 1990s, which was nice to see given the sheer amount of modern that tends to dominate card shop showcases.
 No offense to the modern category, of course.
 The price on the tag is arbitrary.
 I paid $7 for this 1999 Finest Gold Refractor Johnny Damon.
 Fair price if you ask me.

-A little backstory on these parallels: The 1999 Finest Baseball set featured two parallels for each base card, which includes a base refractor and a gold refractor.
+The 1999 Finest Baseball set featured two parallels for each base card, which includes a base refractor and a gold refractor.
 The base refractors aren't serial numbered and inserted into packs at a rate of 1:12.
 The gold refractors are serial numbered to 100, feature a deckle edge and inserted at a rate of 1:26-82 depending on the series, type of pack, and where they were purchased.

 In 1999, Topps was still featuring the etched design to its chrome cards.
 You'll notice it showcased here by the etched outline to Damon's silhouette.
 This subtle but important feature really makes the refractor parallels highly appealing.
 To enrich it even further, the gold parallels feature a deckled edge.
 Topps followed this up with its 2000 Finest Gold Refractor parallels but it hasn't been revisited to any significant degree since, which I can appreciate.
 An uncommon theme that works needs not be beaten to death.
 The rare appeal of subtle design features emphasizes the concept of scarce desirability.